JoelineAlves/hair_manager/README.md

 ### Pages

-The website consists of twelve pages that run from a base page:
+The website consists of nine pages that run from a base page:

 * Home page
-* Find Campsite page
 * Hair Review Page
 * Sign Up page
 * Log in page
 * Profile page
 * Add a hair style page
 * Edit a hair style page
-* Manage Locations page
+* Manage categories page
-* Add a location page
+* Add category page
-* Edit a location page
+* Edit category page

 All users can open the following pages:

 #### Home Page

-The home page contains a search bar for ease of use, to allow users to begin searching for campsite reviews immediately.
+The home page contains a search bar for ease of use, to allow users to begin searching for hair style immediately.
 It also contains three card panels which convey the main features of the site - to search for a site review, submit a site review and (in future) save their favourite site reviews.
 It has deliberately been kept minimalistic to enable users to easily navigate the site.

 ![home](/documentation/site_images/home_page.jpg)